Who Were the Original Pharisees?

 God alone should validate us!

 Believers expose themselves to a great risk when the Word of God ceases to be the standard that governs their responses to the world and its issues that surround them.
 Religion becomes only another ideology used by the powerful to manipulate the masses – Christians included.

 The Roman Emperor Constantine used Christianity to propel conquest and slaughter.
 He reported a personal vision of the cross of Christ and God speaking to him the words, “In this sign, conquer.”
 The commission violated countless values and standards of the Christian faith but the people followed and the church became corrupted.

 In the age of discovery, Europeans annihilated massive civilizations of the western hemisphere in the newly discovered North and South American continents.
-Much of the destructions was accidental, the result of disease.
+Much of the destruction was an accidental result of disease.
 But much of it was also a deliberate conquest and pursuit of gold, justified and managed under an ideology of Christian missions that accommodated the genocide of the natives.

 Do not mistake this as a call for Christians to take more liberal positions in their politics or even to separate themselves from politics.
 This is not my point at all.
-My point is that Christians should place a higher focus and priority upon their walk with God and the values inspired from that relationship than they are with politics.
-And our politics should be informed by our scripture based values and priorities.
-These might not always be in agreement to one another’s views but the pursuit and value of truth should always rank higher than loyalty to any political party or individual.
+My point is that Christians should place a higher focus and priority upon their walk with God and the values inspired by that relationship than they are with politics.
+And our politics should be informed by our scripture-based values and priorities.
+These might not always be in agreement with one another’s views but the pursuit and value of truth should always rank higher than loyalty to any political party or individual.

 The Costs of Losing the Moral High Ground